gravitational/workshop/k8sprod.md

 </body>
 ```

-Everything is smooth!
-There is one problem though, we have just observed service is crashing quickly, let's see what happens
+Everything is working as expected!
+There is one problem though, we have just observed the service is crashing quickly, let's see what happens
-if our weather service is slow - this happens way more often in production, e.g. due to network or database overload.
+if our weather service is slow.
+This happens way more often in production, e.g. due to network or database overload.

 To simulate this failure we are going to introduce an artificial delay: